cloudmesh-community/book/chapters/container/docker-rest.md

 ## Prerequisites

 In order to follow our discussion you will need a system on which you can run docker.
-THis could either be macOS, Linux, or Windows.
+This could either be macOS, Linux, or Windows.

 Python 2.7.x can be used to do this tutorial